alxshelepenok/lumen/content/posts/2024-09-14--LLMs-Compared-For-iOS-TCA/index.md

 | A TextField where the user can input a topic.<br>A Button that, when tapped, triggers an action to load questions related to the entered topic.<br>A List that displays all the questions fetched from a mock API based on the topic.<br>A Loading Spinner (ActivityIndicator) that appears while the questions are being fetched.<br>If no questions are found, the list should appear empty. | ![Example](./media/topic_questions_feature.png)     |

 ### Prompts
-The prompts have remained fairly similar, however I have made some variations due to the context in which they are given.
+The prompts have remained fairly similar throughout the tests, I have made some variations due to the context in which they are given.
 Eg I have not used "As a Principle iOS Engineer" when prompting within a development IDE.
 Also, the initial prompt to Chat GPT was less strict in the requirements, however experience showed that better results could be obtained by being more detailed and specific in the language in the prompts

 ## Cursor